pmean/build-website/text/03/barpie.md

 **Summary**

-> If you are  displaying numbers, pitch the pie and ban the bar.
+> If you are<U+FFFD> displaying numbers, pitch the pie and ban the bar.
 Most of
 > the time you are better off displaying the numbers themselves.
 Just be
 > sure to do a little bit of rounding and re-ordering first.